eclipse-ee4j/glassfish-copyright-plugin/README.md

 Note that the repair option doesn't know what the copyright for a file *should* be.
 If the only thing wrong is the date, it just fixes it.
-But if the header is wrong it assumes the file should have the CDDL+GPL copyright, and replaces any existing copyright with that (or whatever license you've set as the template).
+But if the header is wrong it assumes the file should have the EPL+GPL copyright, and replaces any existing copyright with that (or whatever license you've set as the template).

-If the file has a BSD license, it relaces it with the standard BSD license.
-If the file has "supplemental" license text in our standard format (e.g., an Apache or MIT license), it tries to preserve that.
-However, if the file is *intended* to have one of the Apache-derived copyright/license headers or the BSD license (for example), but doesn't, or it isn't in the expected format, the wrong license will be applied.
+If the file has an EDL/BSD license, it relaces it with the standard EDL license.
+If the file has a known Apache license, it tries to preserve that.
+However, if the file is *intended* to have one of the Apache copyright/license headers or the BSD license (for example), but doesn't, or it isn't in the expected format, the wrong license will be applied.